-(7) CASUAL LABOUR.-Casual labour at hourly rates may be engaged, provided the rates are 10 per cent. higher than those prescribed for weekly hands.
+(7) CASUAL LABOUR.---Casual labour at hourly rates may be engaged, provided the rates are 10 per cent. higher than those prescribed

 Casual labour means labour where an employer does not provide a full week's work, but does not include a weekly hand whose engagement is terminated in the middle of a week.